A Cup of Tea & A Good Book

 The cozy mystery workbook is designed to go along with Sara’s cozy mystery course, which I’m not taking (at least not yet), but it’s useful on its own as well.
 It’s a small workbook, so there’s plenty of white space, but I’ve found the questions helpful in straightening out some kinks in my story.
 Writing down answers to the questions she asks helped me solidify some points that I hadn’t thought to put in writing before.
 For example, what the suspects’ reactions to the sleuth’s questions will reveal about their character.

 If you’re interested in writing a cozy mystery, this workbook is a handy tool to have.
 Since I want to use the questions for future books, I didn’t fill out the workbook.
 Instead, I made a template page of the questions in my Scrivener project.
-Now the questions will be there when I’m plotting the next book & my answers will be handy for me to consult while I’m writing.
+Now the questions will be there when I’m plotting the next book and my answers will be handy for me to consult while I’m writing.

 And just for fun, here’s a picture from the Blarney Castle Poison garden.
 This is Bittersweet Nightshade.
 Not quite as potent as Deadly Nightshade, but I wouldn’t recommend putting it in your tea.